hzy24/CKANs_DM/README.md

 # Environment

-I recommend using a conda virtual environment for configuration.
+we recommend using a conda virtual environment for configuration.

 `